RealityHertz/Greenhouse-Project/Documentation/Signoffs/Lighting Control - Signoff.md

 - **Light Intensity:**
 1. To give the plants the needed light intensity of 200-400 µmol/m²/s, the distance from the top of the plant to the light must be calculated.
 Using the formula, Irradiance = Power/4π(r)^2, where P is equal to 100 watts for the bulb and r is equal to the distance of 5.5 feet from the top of the plant, the irradiance is equal to 318 µmol/m²/s, which is well within the range needed for cotton plants.
 [4]
-2. By having the lights hung 5.5 feet above the plants, it will allow them to reach optimal growth, which is proven by the irradiance of the lights being 318 µmol/m²/s when 200-400 µmol/m²/s is needed.
+2. Having the lights hung 5.5 feet above the plants will allow them to reach optimal growth, which is proven by the irradiance of the lights being 318 µmol/m²/s when 200-400 µmol/m²/s is needed.
 [2] To achieve this constraint, the lights will be hung from a small chain and S-hook to be fully adjustable.

 - **Control:**
 1. To regulate the timing of light activation and deactivation, the HMI subsystem will feature four programmable buttons.